mamuz/PhpDependencyAnalysis/README.md

 [![License](https://poser.pugx.org/mamuz/php-dependency-analysis/license.svg)](https://packagist.org/packages/mamuz/php-dependency-analysis)

-PhpDependencyAnalysis is an extandable static code analysis for php projects to provide a dependency graph based on php namespaces.
+PhpDependencyAnalysis is an extandable static code analysis for php-projects to provide a dependency graph based on php namespaces.
 It builds dependency graphs on customizable levels, e.g. on appliaction-, on package- or on script level.
 Thus, it's usable to declare dependencies in general, but it's also usable to detect dependency violations between layers in a tiered architecture according to